-Here at Bravely, we believe in giving you the tools you need to take control of your money.
-Part of that toolkit is giving you the space to be open about your emotions surrounding money.
+Part of the process of taking control of your money is giving you the space to be open about your emotions surrounding money, including the intense fear of debt.
 Personal finance is personal for a reason- we carry a lot of emotions in our wallets.

 The Emotional Burden of Debt